 David Satter continues to write about Russia for the editorial page of The Wall Street Journal.
 His articles and op-ed pieces have also appeared in the Los Angeles Times, The National Interest, National Review, CNN.com, The Daily Beast, National Review Online, The New Republic, The New York Sun, The New York Review of Books, Reader’s Digest and The Washington Times.
 He is frequently interviewed in both Russian and English by Radio Liberty, the Voice of America and the BBC.
 He also has testified on Russia before the Senate Foreign Relations Committee, the House Committee on Foreign Affairs, The Commission on Security and Cooperation in Europe, and the House Committee on Financial Services.

-David Satter is a senior fellow at the Hudson Institute in Washington, D.C.
-He has been a fellow of the Foreign Policy Institute at the Johns Hopkins University School of Advanced International Studies (SAIS), a research fellow at the Hoover Institution, a senior fellow of the Foreign Policy Research Institute in Philadelphia and an associate of the Henry Jackson Society in London.
-He has taught at Johns Hopkins University, the University of Illinois in Urbana-Champaign and Hillsdale College, Hillsdale, Michigan.
+David Satter has been a senior fellow of the Hudson Institute, a fellow of the Foreign Policy Institute at the Johns Hopkins University School of Advanced International Studies (SAIS), a research fellow at the Hoover Institution, Stanford University, a senior fellow of the Foreign Policy Research Institute in Philadelphia and an associate of the Henry Jackson Society in London.
+He has also taught at Johns Hopkins University, the University of Illinois in Urbana-Champaign and Hillsdale College, Hillsdale, Michigan.